PelionIoT/pelion-ready-example/README.md

 1. Flash `combined.bin` to the development board.
 1. Write down the endpoint ID of the board.
 It's needed to start the update.

-Now an update can be scheduled.
+Now an Firmware Update can be scheduled as explained in the [Mbed Cloud documentation](https://cloud.mbed.com/docs/current/updating-firmware/index.html).
+This can be done with the manifest tool itself or with help from the Mbed Cloud portal.
+Here we explain how to do it with the manifest tool.

 1. Change the application, for example by changing some strings in `main.cpp`.
 1. Compile the application: